paylogic/balrog/README.rst

 get_identity
 ~~~~~~~~~~~~

-A callback that returns currenlty authenticated identity.
+A callback that returns currently authenticated identity.
 Projects have to implement this backend
 and restore the identity instance (e.g. User object) for example from the Flask Request object.

 .. code-block:: python